Reopening Indiana: Churches cautiously hold first in-person services Sunday amid COVID-19 crisis

 Early Sunday, Heartland Christian's lead pastor said there will be greeters holding open doors so they won't be touched as congregants enter, and a giant screen will still be displaying the service outside for those who prefer to drive up.
 The service is also available online.

 Church leaders removed about 600 seats from the 1,000-seat auditorium to enable better social distancing, but Heartland was not requiring face masks Sunday, Willingham said.
+And few were visible among churchgoers walking into the building Sunday morning.

 "If you want to wear a face mask you absolutely can, we're not going to require that.
 It's just kind of awkward for some people.
 Even speaking, it would be difficult to speak for 45 minutes with a mask on.
 It's just one of those things where I think it's personal responsibility," he said.